Circus (Britney Spears album): Release and promotion

 While performing on Good Morning America on December 2, Spears announced her fifth worldwide concert tour, titled The Circus Starring Britney Spears.
 She initially revealed the first leg of 25 dates in the United States and two in the United Kingdom.
 Her longtime manager Larry Rudolph stated that the tour would "blow people's minds and promises to show Britney's fans something they will never forget", later adding: "she goes full-speed the whole show — about an hour and a half.
 It's pretty intense.
 This is a full-blown, full-out Britney Spears show, It is everything everybody expects from her — and more!".
-Spears also expressed excitement in including songs from Blackout into the setlist, as she didn't tour to promote it.
+Spears also expressed excitement in including songs from Blackout into the setlist, as she did not tour to promote it.
 The tour commenced on March 3, 2009, in New Orleans' New Orleans Arena and finished on November 29, in Adelaide's Adelaide Entertainment Centre.
 The tour consisted of four legs: two in North America, one in Europe and one in Oceania.
 The stage was composed of three rings and set in-the-round to resemble an actual circus.
 Fashion designers Dean and Dan Caten created the costumes.
 A giant cylinder screen was set above the stage to showcase videos and backdrops.
 Effects were provided by Solotech.
 The setlist was composed generally from her albums In the Zone (2003), Blackout and Circus.
 In June, Spears announced she would tour Australia for the first time; she was also rumored to tour South America, though her manager Adam Leber denied this despite their efforts to do so.

 Controversy arose during the Australian leg of the tour after several fans walked out of the performances due to Spears' alleged lip-synching; such claims were later denied by Spears' management and promoters.
 The tour was ranked as the fourth highest-grossing tour of the year in North America, becoming the highest-grossing tour of the year by a solo artist.
 In February 2010, Pollstar released their Top 50 Worldwide Concert Tours of 2009; the Circus Starring Britney Spears was ranked as the world's fifth highest-grossing tour of the year, with a gross of $131.8 million.
 In May 2010, Hollyscoop ranked the tour at number five on their "15 Most Profitable Female Tours Ever" list.